 Phil Klotzbach is a Research Scientist in the Department of Atmospheric Science at Colorado State University.
 He received his Ph.D. in Atmospheric Science from CSU in 2007.
 Klotzbach has been employed in the Department of Atmospheric Science for the past seventeen years and was co-author on the Atlantic basin hurricane forecasts with Dr. William Gray through 2005.
 He became first author on the seasonal hurricane forecasts in 2006.
 Klotzbach developed the two-week forecasts currently being issued during the peak months of the hurricane season between August-October.
 He has published over two dozen articles in peer-reviewed journals such as Journal of Climate and Weather and Forecasting.

 Klotzbach graduated from Bridgewater State College with a BS degree in Geography in 1999.
 He then attended Colorado State University where he received his Masters degree in Atmospheric Science in 2002.
 After receiving his Masters degree, Klotzbach thru-hiked the Appalachian Trail from Georgia to Maine (2100+ miles).
-He has also climbed all 54 14,000 foot peaks in Colorado, and has completed eight marathons and five ultra-marathons.
+He has also climbed all 54 14,000 foot peaks in Colorado, and has completed nine marathons and five ultra-marathons.

 Michael’s primary interests are in tropical, mesoscale, and radar meteorology.
 A central focus of his research is studying the multi-scale processes in tropical cyclones throughout their life-cycle from genesis to extratropical transition.
 This research is accomplished through the collection and analysis of research quality observations from aircraft and Doppler radars, high-resolution numerical modeling, and statistical techniques.
 A significant component of his research effort is also aimed at improving mesoscale and radar analysis techniques and open source software tools.